LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Usage.rst

    **Notes:** Modifications to the user data arrays *IPAR* and *RPAR* inside a user-provided routine will be propagated to all subsequent calls to such routines.
-The optional outputs associated with the main ARKode integrator are listed in :ref:`FInterface.IOUTTable` and :ref:`FInterface.ROUTTable`, in the section :ref:`FInterface.OptionalOutputs`.
+The optional outputs associated with the main ARKStep integrator are listed in :ref:`FInterface.IOUTTable` and :ref:`FInterface.ROUTTable`, in the section :ref:`FInterface.OptionalOutputs`.